top of page

 Therefore, Kanye West is mortal (conclusion)

 When both of those conditions are met in a deductive argument, we refer to it as a sound deductive argument.
-That is, a sound deductive argument is valid (there's a logical connection between premises and conclusion) and the premises are true.
+That is, a sound deductive argument is valid (the conclusion logically follows from the premises) and the premises are true.
 A sound argument is a good deductive argument.

-To summarize, an argument is valid when the premises are logically linked to the conclusion.
+To summarize, a deductive argument is valid when the conclusion logically follows from the premises.
 This validity is a precondition for soundness—an argument cannot be sound without being valid.
-Furthermore, an argument is sound when (a) the premises are true and the link between the premises and conclusion is logical (the connection between the premises and conclusion makes sense).

 Let's revisit another argument from above: